Location: Harrietville VIC 3741, Australia

 Deadline Type: Contact for Details

-The largely undisturbed 19th Century Chinese Mining Village includes mine workings, water races, building foundations, and gardens: a rare survivor of the heyday of Chinese gold mining in Victoria, Australia.
+Join us to discover more about the Chinese miners who once lived and worked in the 19th century Harrietville Chinese Mining Village.
+For around fifty years from the early 1860s Harrietville was home to many of the thousands of Victoria’s Chinese gold miners.
+This will be the third season of archaeological excavation at the Chinese Mining Village, following the successful first and second seasons in October 2017 and October 2019.
+The largely undisturbed site includes mine workings, water races, building foundations, and gardens: a rare survivor of the heyday of Chinese gold mining in Victoria.
 The foundations of at least 19 buildings were discovered during a survey undertaken during Season One fieldwork in 2017.
 Huge quantities of food, liquor, medicines, utensils, ceramics and even coins were imported from China for the Chinese mining communities.
-Many fragments of these were discovered during the first excavation in 2017, along with fragments of European tableware ceramics and glass bottles.
-Our research objectives will be to undertake more extensive excavations on a variety of building sites and gain a greater understanding of the lifestyle of the Chinese miners.
+Many fragments of these were discovered during the first two excavation seasons in 2017 and 2019, along with fragments of European tableware ceramics and glass bottles.
+Season Three research objectives will be to undertake more extensive excavations on a variety of building sites and gain a greater understanding of the lifestyle of the Chinese miners.

 Period(s) of Occupation: 19th Century